 Note that, by default, the Service Changed subscription is only valid for the lifetime of a connection.
 After the connection is closed, the subscription is removed.
 Upon the next connection, the client has to subscribe again.
 This also implies that if the GATT database changes between two connection, then the client will not be notified about this change.
 To avoid this, the two devices (client and server) have to create a bonding.
 Subscriptions of bonded devices are permanently stored, and after the client reconnects to the server, it will be notified about changes that happened since the last connection.

 Unlike other services and characteristics, the Generic Attribute Service is not directly visible in the GATT configurator.
-For any Bluetooth project in Simplicity Studio, open the .isc file and click on the profile in the custom GATT view.
-You can enable or disable the Generic Attribute Service using the check box, as shown in the diagram below.
+For any Bluetooth project in Simplicity Studio, open the Bluetooth GATT Configurator and click on the profile in the custom GATT view.
+You can enable or disable the Generic Attribute Service using the slider, as shown in the image below.
 It is enabled by default for examples that come with the SDK.